ggoultidis/HR-diagram/README.md

 Purpose: To illuminate the proccess of stellar evolution and enable comparing between stellar tracks on HR and mass-Surface He4 diagrams.

+Data was provided by Selma de Mink and Ylva Gotberg to whom a lot of gratitude is owed.

 This is a public domain release.

 Copyright (c) 2015, George Goultidis